stevetarver/dgi-be/be/doc/Create project stub.md

 See `pyproject.toml`

+### Setup pre-commit

+See `.pre-commit-config.yaml` installed at repo root.

+Run `pre-commit run --all-files` to test your configuration.

+Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.

+To update to the latest version of your hook repos, run `pre-commit autoupdate`.

 ### Add common scripts

 * `pip-clean.sh` - remove all dependencies for testing pip install.
 * `check-types.sh` - run `mypy` to check type annotations
 * `format.sh` - run `black` to format all files

 At this point, we have a pretty workable project stub.
 There is more that could be added but it is largely project specific.

 Commit code.

 ## Create the first app (endpoint)

 ## TODO